Protyasha-Roy/non-academic-academia/content/_index.md

 ---
-author: "Protyasha Roy"
+author: Protyasha Roy
-title: "Non-academic academia"
+title: Non-academic academia
-description: "Non-academic academia is a personal blog-site but for learning and teaching purposes.
+description: Non-academic academia is a personal blog-site but for learning and teaching purposes.
 I will be writing about various topics that I am interested in.
 From the ground level to the most advanced level.I want to share everything here that I once suffered to learn or to find a solution for.
 It's the place where I share everything I learn.
-In a way, that I wished I had someone to learn from."
+In a way, that I wished I had someone to learn from.
-date: "2024-12-29"
+date: 2024-12-29
-lastmod: "2024-12-29"
+lastmod: 2025-01-01
 ---

 **Non-academic academia** is a personal [wiki](https://en.wikipedia.org/wiki/Wiki).
 Developed by [Protyasha Roy](/me).
 And built using [Hugo](https://gohugo.io/).